 What’s your favourite ice-cream flavour?
 Hands down it’s mint chocolate chip for me, but close is chocolate chip cookie dough and strawberry.
 But, really, can you go wrong with any flavour??

 Until next time, take care and chit chat again soon 🙂

 P.S.
 If you missed my last recipe, you can check it out here.

-P.P.S If you think this Mint Chocolate Nice Cream will make your belly happy too, please be sure to hit that little Pin button down below.
+P.P.S If you think this Mint Chocolate Chip Banana Ice Cream will make your belly happy too, please be sure to hit that little Pin button down below.
 Many thanks, you guys!
 XO

 - 3 frozen bananas -cut into chunks

 - 1/4 cup maple syrup

 - 3/4 cup dark chocolate -chips, chunks or a bar (chopped) preferably 'mint' flavoured